front-matter/blog2/_posts/2009-03-22-journal-of-cheminformatics-i-hope.markdown

 > metrics and almost always irreproducible results and conclusions which are based on subjective opinions.

-I strongly agree with this observation, and have discussed my view on this in [my thesis](http://chem-bla-ics.blogspot.com/2008/03/todo-april-2nd-defend-my-phd-work.html) (send me an email if you want a copy).
+I strongly agree with this observation, and have discussed my view on this in [my thesis <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/03/01/todo-april-2nd-defend-my-phd-work.html) (send me an email if you want a copy).

 So, what has the journal to say about this (see [Instructions to the Author](http://www.jcheminf.com/info/instructions/),